Pre-Healthcare Profession Students (pre-med, pre-vet, etc.)

 Undergraduate Research Programs

-The Honors Program at VSU provides unique opportunities for students to study, conduct research, and exchange ideas in a challenging and encouraging academic environment.
+The Honors College at VSU provides unique opportunities for students to study, conduct research, and exchange ideas in a challenging and encouraging academic environment.
 We encourage all students who qualify for the Honors Program to join the program as early as possible.